 Merlin Bird ID

-Merlin is made possible by support from the National Science Foundation (grant number DRL-1010818), Pennington® Wild Bird Food, the Faucett Catalyst Fund, and friends and members of the Cornell Lab of Ornithology.
+Merlin is made possible by support from the Macaulay Family Foundation, the National Science Foundation (grant number DRL-1010818), the Faucett Catalyst Fund, Swarovski Optik, Pennington® Wild Bird Food, and friends and members of the Cornell Lab of Ornithology.
 Merlin Photo ID, powered by Visipedia, was made possible by support from Google and the Jacobs Technion-Cornell Institute.
-We thank them and the entire community that helped build Merlin: photographers who donated thousands of images featured in Merlin, and over a million to power Photo ID, Macaulay Library sound recordists, eBirders, and volunteers.

 We thank these supporters and the entire community of birders around the world that helped build Merlin.